OriginTrail/ChatDKG/examples/google-vertex-ai/README.md

 ## Troubleshooting

-If you encounter any issues, please check that you've correctly set all environment variables in the .env file and that you have the right version Python.
+If you encounter any issues, please check that you've correctly set all environment variables in the .env file and that you have the right version of NodeJS.
 If you continue to experience problems, please open an issue in the GitHub repository.